keyboard_arrow_up

 Gravity Racks

-Carton flow racks have two distinct frame styles:
+Carton flow racks are available in two frame styles:

-Square front carton flow racks are vertical frames with straight shelving and are advantageous for picking full cartons.
+Square front carton flow racks, which feature straight shelving ideal for picking full cartons.

-Layback carton flow racks are vertical frames with diagonal shelving and are beneficial for picking from open cartons.
+Layback carton flow racks, which use diagonal shelving, making them more effective for picking from open cartons.

 Industrial Storage Racks